 Join three of Australia’s most exciting young writers for a conversation about finding the courage to speak up and tell your own story – even when it is uncomfortable.
 Memoirist Bri Lee talks about her journey as a woman through the Australian legal system, from judge’s associate to complainant.
 Fiji-born feminist Zoya Patel offers her perspective on coming to terms with a migrant child’s split subjectivity.
 And poet and Fulbright Scholar Alison Whittaker shares her experience on writing as a Gomeroi woman and legal researcher.
 In conversation with Maeve Marsden, editor of Queerstories.

 1pm Bringing History to Life

 Join two-time Walkley Award winner Trent Dalton as he discusses the in-depth research that brought his latest book, By Sea & Stars: The Story of the First Fleet, to vivid life.
-In conversation with ABC’s Michaela Kawolski, Trent shares the tools and techniques, combined with records, letters and journals, that uncovered the lives and experiences of the people who – willingly or unwillingly – took part in this epic journey across the world.
+In conversation with ABC’s Michaela Kalowski, Trent shares the tools and techniques, combined with records, letters and journals, that uncovered the lives and experiences of the people who – willingly or unwillingly – took part in this epic journey across the world.